-The maximum exemption you can claim is $22,500 per year.
-If the value of the benefits you provide exceeds this, you must pay FBT on the full value of the benefits for the current quarter.
+If you pay FBT quarterly and the value of the benefits you provide exceeds $22,500 in total for the current and last 3 quarters, you must pay FBT on the full value of the benefits for the current quarter.

 Common items that are exempt from FBT include:

 - distinctive work clothing that identifies your company